Spiced Slow Cooker Whole Chicken (or Instant Pot)

 - Slice the skin off the back first.

-- Use your fingers to pull each side up and off around the thigh and breast (cutting down the middle, so you're just working with one side).
+- Use your fingers to pull each side up and off around the thigh and breast, cutting down the middle with kitchen shears, so you’re just working with one side.

-- Finally pull the whole side of skin off the end of the drumstick.
+- Finally pull the whole side of skin off the end of the drumstick (it’s okay if some skin doesn’t come completely off the end of the drumstick).

 - Repeat with the other side and you’re done.

-Also, cooking a chicken in a slow cooker is a great way to get chicken meat in the summer without heating your house up with the oven.
+Bonus #2: cooking a chicken in a slow cooker is a great way to get chicken meat in the summer months without heating your house up with the oven.

 How to Make Spiced Whole Chicken in an Instant Pot